Night of the Three Ps: Background

-By 1961 the new Cuban government was coming at odds with the United States and a greater animosity between the two countries was brewing.
-With the threat of the United States looming over Cuba many in the Cuban government were able to rationalize abuses of power.
+By 1961, the new Cuban government was coming at odds with the United States and a greater animosity between the two countries was brewing.
+With the threat of the United States looming over Cuba, many in the Cuban government were able to rationalize abuses of power.
 This coincided with a greater moralistic purge of Cuba.
 Prostitutes were becoming retrained as seamstresses, and homosexuality and drug addiction were becoming linked in the public imagination.
 The threat of United States aggression made identification with the Cuban government prominent.
 Appeals to intense loyalty made it easier to demonize homosexuals who were seen as having no use to the new Cuban government.

-Since 1959 the Cuban government had promoted the idea of a "new man".
+Since 1959, the Cuban government had promoted the idea of a "new man".
 This new man was motivated by social duty rather than monetary gain, he would ignore personal indulgences for the good of greater society.
-Eventually this new man would also reject homosexuality as a selfish and unnatural practice compared to biologically reproductive heterosexuality.
+Eventually, this new man would also reject homosexuality as a selfish and unnatural practice compared to biologically reproductive heterosexuality.

 The police would initiate "Operation Three Ps" out of a purely moralistic desire to purge the street of vices in general.
 Raids specifically targeting homosexuals would not become common until a couple years later.

 Events

 Havana arrests

-On the night of October 11, 1961 a police unit known as the "Social Scum Squad" embarked on a massive raid in Havana, the goal to arrest anyone believed to be a pimp, prostitute, or pederast.
+On the night of October 11, 1961, a police unit known as the "Social Scum Squad" embarked on a massive raid in Havana, the goal to arrest anyone believed to be a pimp, prostitute, or pederast.
 Police cars surrounded red light districts like the Colón neighborhood while officers arrested anyone who couldn't produce state issued IDs.
 Other officers went door to door arresting specific people previously identified by the Committees for the Defense of the Revolution.

 The raid would net thousands of people who would be arrested and taken into custody.
 When in custody the prisoners would be given uniforms with the letter "P" on the back, giving the inspiration for the name of the raid in popular memory.

 Detention of Piñera

 Cuban writer Virgilio Piñera would be arrested during the raid.
 The arrest technically occurred in the early morning daybreak after the raid.
 As Piñera went to his local cafe for an early morning coffee someone asked his name, once Piñera responded the man claimed to be a police officer and then put him under arrest.
 Once arrested Piñera asked if he could return home quickly to change his outfit before entering jail.
 The officer allowed it, and while walking to his home the officer informed him that he had been arrested for "assault on revolutionary morality".
 Once at Piñera's home the officer demanded to search it, when searching it he discovered Piñera's friend and his friend's lover sleeping in another room, the officer would arrest the couple as well.

-The detention of Virgilio Piñera would only last 24 hours until he was released.
+The detention of Piñera would only last 24 hours until he was released.
 Piñera was released as the arrest of a prominent Cuban writer could have created an international scandal.